 This course covers the chronological development of different forms of art, such as sculpture, painting, and architecture.
 Emphasis is placed on history from the ancient period through the Renaissance.
 Upon completion, students should be able to communicate a knowledge of time period and chronological sequence including a knowledge of themes, styles and of the impact of society on the arts.
+Core Area II (Arts), AHUM, THUM, TFA.
 (F)

-ART 204 Art History II
+ART 204 Art History II.
+3 hrs.

-3 semester hours Prerequisite: None Core Area II (Arts), AHUM TFA THUM of different forms of art such as sculpture, painting, and architecture.
+This course covers a study of the chronological development of different forms of art such as sculpture, painting, and architecture.
 Emphasis is placed on history from the Baroque to the present.
 Upon completion, students should be able to communicate a knowledge of time period and chronological sequence including a knowledge of themes, styles, and of the impact of society on the arts.
+Core Area II (Arts), AHUM, THUM, TFA.
 (Sp)